Sign In / Sign Out

 If I am not yet 18, will I need to have my parents sign a release form?

-Yes, if you are not going to be 18 at the time you attend camp, please fill out the Camp SESE and Tonto Creek Camp liablity waiver forms (PDF, above) and fax them to Becca Dial at 480-965-8102.
+Yes, if you are not going to be 18 at the time you attend camp, please have them fill out the Camp SESE and Tonto Creek Camp liablity waiver forms (here and here, PDF) and fax them both to Becca Dial at 480-965-8102.

 Do I need to have insurance to attend Camp SESE?

 No, you do not have to have insurance.
 However, if you are not covered, you will be held responsible for any charges incurred if you become sick or are injured at camp.
 In any case, participants in the camp who are 18 or older must fill out the liability waiver forms here and here (PDF); if under 18, participants need to have their parent or guardian fill out the forms here and here (PDF).
 Then fax them both to Becca Dial at 480-965-8102.

 What do I need to bring?